 Level The Field video

 I’m embarrassed.
 Not only did I not know about the work done by Right To Play, but I didn’t have a handle on how bad things are in disadvantaged countries around the world.
 Did you know that 26,000 children under the age of 5 die every day?
 Infectious diseases such as HIV, measles and diarrheal disease are largely preventable.
 I can’t stop shaking at the thought of the mothers watching their toddlers die.
 We need to help.
-Please encourage Right To Play’s activities and help us promote children’s health in Liberia by visiting the Level The Field page on Facebook.
 By voting for our program, or the program you feel most passionately about on Facebook, you can help us raise awareness about Right To Play’s work and also enter for a chance to accompany the team with the most votes on a visit to see a Right To Play program in-action.
 We need to lessen the number of broken hearts in this world.

 Have you ever thought about teaching your kids the art of fishing?
 Of course there’s the romance of little Huckleberry Finns sitting on a dock with a string and a stick.
 And then there’s the possibility of catching dinner.
 And teaching kids that all food doesn’t necessarily come from a supermarket.
 But the photos you’ll get?
 Priceless.